suchacomic/Mubi-radarr-list/Readme.md

 Scrapes [Mubi](https://www.mubi.com/showing) for movies and produces a StevenLu type list for radarr.
 > This was inspired by Steven Lu's list (https://github.com/sjlu/popular-movies).

-Uses beautifulsoup4 library for scraping and omdbapi library for movie metadata
+Uses beautifulsoup4 library for scraping and omdbapi library for fetching movie metadata

 # Radarr
 This list uses a structure that is compatible with the StevenLuImport (https://github.com/Radarr/Radarr/wiki/Supported-NetImports#stevenluimport).